smakam/dockerdeploy/docker-caas/docker-cloud/docker-deploy.md

     re9ehsitmvdr  vote_redis.2       redis:alpine                                  ip-172-31-46-9.ec2.internal   Running        Running 20 seconds ago
     h0xupbp3jq9z  vote_vote.2        dockersamples/examplevotingapp_vote:before    ip-172-31-14-29.ec2.internal  Running        Running 30 seconds ago

-With Swarm mode, there is no native integration to cloud services at this point.
-We need to open up ports 5000, 5001 and 8080 in the security group to access the service from  outside world.
+For services that are exposed to outside world, Docker cloud will automatically create connect the services to AWS ELB.
+This is achieved by running system containers in the Container nodes which will register to ELB when new services are created.
+We can access the vote and result service using the ELB domain address.

 I saw a issue that deletion of Swarm mode cluster did not clean up the AWS resource properly and I had to manually do the deletion.